-In June 2018 James joined the Philharmonia Orchestra as Principal Bass Trombone.
-He has been a member of the European Philharmonic of Switzerland since its founding in 2015 and has been guest principal with the Orchestre de la Suisse Romande, BBC Concert, BBC Philharmonic, Bournemouth Symphony, Hallé, London Symphony, Royal Philharmonic & Royal Philharmonic Concert, Ulster, Royal Opera House Covent Garden, English National Opera & Welsh National Opera Orchestras as well as the London Sinfonietta, Royal Northern Sinfonia and Orchestra of Europe.
-He regularly plays in West End musicals including The Lion King, The Phantom of the Opera and 42nd Street and has appeared in several classical and commercial recordings.
-He is a current member of the Gustav Mahler Jugendorchester and a former member of the European Union Youth Orchestra.
+Passionate about modern music, James has commissioned solo and chamber pieces for the bass trombone and has performed three contemporary concertos with orchestra, including a world premiere.
+As a freelance musician he has played as guest principal with the Orchestre de la Suisse Romande, Aurora, BBC Concert, BBC Philharmonic, BBC Scottish, Bournemouth Symphony, Hallé, London Philharmonic, London Symphony, Royal Philharmonic & Royal Philharmonic Concert, Ulster, English National Opera, Royal Opera House Covent Garden & Welsh National Opera Orchestras as well as the Academy of St Martin in the Fields, London Sinfonietta, Royal Northern Sinfonia, European Philharmonic of Switzerland, & the Orchestra of Europe.
+He regularly plays in West End musicals including The Lion King, The Phantom of the Opera, 42nd Street, Les Misérables, Sweeney Todd, & Sunset Boulevard and has appeared in several Film, TV, Game, Pop & classical recordings.
+He is a former member of both the Gustav Mahler Jugendorchester and the European Union Youth Orchestra.